How Old Are Philip Rivers’ 9 Children and What Are Their Names?

 Rivers and Tiffany Goodwin actually knew each other since middle school and started dating in the 7th grade.
 They decided to get married during Rivers’ first year in college at North Carolina State University.
 At the time he was 19.

 Rivers is a devout Catholic and Tiffany converted to Catholicism before they walked down the aisle in 2001.
-She got gave birth to their first child the following year and today they are expecting baby No. 9.
+She gave birth to their first child the following year and their latest edition was born in 2019.

 Rivers told Celebrate Life Magazine that Tiffany “loves being a mom.
 Our family and our marriage are built on our faith–raising our kids in the faith and seeing them grow.
 We’re very close-knit.
 We’re homeschooling … Staying true to the teachings of the Church, from the no-contraception standpoint, has really been the biggest blessing in our marriage.”